uport-project/lambda-nisaba/SETUP.md

       Use the key you generated in step 5 to replace `key_for_stage`, and specify `develop` for `stage`.
 The first time you run the command, a file `kms-secrets.develop.us-west-2.yml` will be generated.

-      If you want to deploy master, use the other key you generated in step 5 to replace `key_for_stage`, and specify `master` for `stage`, a file `kms-secrets.master.us-west-2.yml` will be generated.
+      If you want to deploy to master, use the other key you generated in step 5 to replace `key_for_stage`, and specify `master` for `stage`, a file `kms-secrets.master.us-west-2.yml` will be generated.

       You only need to specify `[-k key_for_stage]` the first time you run the command for each stage.